mmarinel/N-Puzzle-AI/README.md

 ## The A* search algorithm

-The following observations are taken from the book "*Artificial Intelligence: A modern Approach" by Russell and Norvig (Third Edition)*".
+The following observations are taken from the book "*Artificial Intelligence: A modern Approach" by Russell and Norvig (Third Edition)*.
 If you don't feel very confident about the arguments of the upcoming chapters, I advise you read chapter 2 and 3 of the mentioned book.

 I also provided an appendix at the bottom of the present README, describing the basis of search algorithms.